flowonyx/bootstrap-h5bp-stylus/README.md

 And that's it!
 I have included the rendered css files so you can run your own diff and check, if you like before you try using this.

+The official minimized bootstrap.min.css is 71.5kb while the minimized version from Stylus is 69.8kb.
+This is due to leaving off the final semicolon in style definitions (although sometimes it is there?), removing the spaces in `rgba` and using the short form of hex colors.

 ## How to use